These Blueberry Cheesecake Egg Rolls for #blogfilmfood are so easy and taste so good, I know you guys will love them!

-- Using a hand mixer, combine softened cream cheese, sugar and vanilla well.
+- Combine cream cheese, sugar and vanilla with a hand mixer

-- Lay out an egg roll wrapper so it looks like a diamond and add filling at least 2 inches from each corner.
+- Lay out egg roll wrapper so it looks like a diamond.

-- Fold the bottom of the egg roll wrapper over filling, fold the sides in and then roll, moistening the top corner with water to seal.
+- Fold bottom of egg roll wrapper over filling, fold sides in and roll moistening top corner with water to seal.